In PowerPoint, the Picture Border option adds an outline or even a beautiful frame to your picture. Once you

 You can also apply any of the preset Picture Styles

 available for the picture.
-In this tutorial, we'll explore how to add border to the inserted picture in
+In this tutorial, we'll explore how to add a border to an inserted picture in

 Open your presentation and select the picture that you want to apply the border to.
 This brings up the Picture Tools Format